larestrepo/plutus/README.md

     cabal repl -> starts the cabal compiler
-    :l /src/Week02/<name of the module> -> loads the module .r -> compiles and check for erors
+    :l /src/Week02/<name of the module> -> loads the module .r -> compiles and check for errors
     :t -> search command